Easy Slow Cooker BBQ Pulled Chicken

 - 1/2 cup water

 - Season the chicken with salt and pepper and place in the slow cooker.

-If you're looking for homemade BBQ sauce recipes, try my Honey Pineapple, Roasted Apple, or Smoky Orange flavors!
+- If you're looking for homemade BBQ sauce recipes, try my Homemade Bourbon BBQ Sauce!

 For a gluten free meal, make sure you've got gluten free BBQ sauce!